lifeatedelab/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 ### 5. Modulus (%)
 Modulus is used to obtain the remainder of the division operation between two values.
+- Displays a column of numbers whose value is the modulus or remainder of the quotient

 ```sql
 SELECT column1, column2, column2 % number FROM table_name;
 ```